MetaMask/SIPs/SIPS/sip-30.md

 - `path` - An array starting with `m` containing the BIP-32 derivation path of the key to retrieve.
 - `curve` - The curve to use - `ed25519`, `ed25519Bip32` or `secp256k1`.
 - `source` (optional) - The ID of the entropy source to use.
+If not specified, the primary entropy source will be used.

 ##### Returns

-A `Slip10Node` object representing the BIP-32 HD tree node and containing its corresponding key material.
+A `SLIP10Node` object representing the BIP-32 HD tree node and containing its corresponding key material.

 ##### Example